Last Updated on May 1, 2023

-Those with sensitive skin can benefit from ingredients like vitamins C and B3 that promote healing.
+Those with sensitive skin can benefit from ingredients like vitamin C and B3 that promote healing.

-Expectant mothers want to know if glycolic acid is safe during pregnancy.
-Thankfully, it is, in low concentrations applied topically.
+Expectant mothers want to know if glycolic acid is safe to use during pregnancy.
+Thankfully, it is, in low concentrations, applied topically.

 Unlike salicylic acid, it moisturizes the skin.
 It also stimulates cellular turnover to erase acne scars and clear up blackheads.

 Moreover, glycolic acid often derives from natural ingredients like sugar cane.
 That’s the case with this facial scrub.